-(h) If the court places a defendant on probation, the court may make as a term or condition of the defendant's probation that he or she is subject to an administrative probation revocation hearing conducted by the Department of Community Correction under § 16-93-315.
+- (h)(l) If the court places a defendant on probation, the court shall make as a term or condition of the defendant's probation that he or she is subject to an administrative probation sanction conducted by the Department of Community Correction under § 16-93-315. - (2) A person sentenced prior to the effective date of this act that is on probation under this section has the option to be sanctioned administratively under this section if the person chooses to waive his or her right to a probation revocation hearing in circuit court. - SECTION 2.

-SECTION 2.
 Arkansas Code § 5-4-312 is amended to read as follows: 5-4-312.
-Presentence investigation - Placement in a community correction program.
+Presentence investigation - Placement in a community correction program. - (a)(1) A court may require that either a presentence investigation be conducted by either the probation officer or presentence investigation officer assigned to the court or that the defense counsel of a defendant, the prosecuting attorney, a probation officer, and other persons whom the court believes have information relevant to the sentencing of the defendant submit to the court the information in writing prior to sentencing.